Generalized Scattering Matrix Framework for Modeling Implantable Antennas in Multilayered Spherical Media: Introduction

-To overcome these limitations, this paper proposes a decoupled modeling framework that combines the generalized scattering matrix (GSM) of the antenna \cite{ref_scattering_Montgomery} with a set of extended spherical scattering operators (SSOs).
-Within this framework, the antenna and the surrounding medium are treated independently: the antenna is characterized via its GSM, which may be obtained from any frequency-domain solver in free space \cite{ref_GSM_PO}, or even from experimental measurement \cite{ref_sph_near_measure}; meanwhile, the influence of the spherical stratified environment is fully encapsulated by the SSOs.
-A key advantage of this decoupling is that once the antenna's GSM is known, modifications to the spherical shell require only a recalculation of the SSOs---no further simulation of the antenna is needed.
-This dramatically reduces computational overhead and makes the method highly suitable for forward design and optimization of spherical-layered systems, such as radomes and dielectric cloaks \cite{ref_cloak}.
+To address these challenges, this work introduces a separated modeling framework based on the generalized scattering matrix (GSM) of the antenna \cite{ref_scattering_Montgomery} and a set of spherical scattering operators (SSOs) representing the surrounding medium.
+The key idea is a clean decoupling: the antenna is fully characterized by its GSM, while all effects of the spherical stratification are captured by the SSOs.
+Because the GSM is constructed from a global spherical-wave expansion, it is independent of geometric detail and naturally provides model-order reduction.
+Once the GSM is obtained, changes to the enclosing layers require updating only the SSOs, not re-simulating the antenna.
+This separation yields significant computational savings and enables efficient design and optimization of spherical-layered structures such as radomes and dielectric cloaks \cite{ref_cloak}.
+Moreover, the GSM can be extracted with considerable flexibility---Besides tailored MoM and FEM implementations \cite{ref_myGSM,ref_3D_FEM,ref_GSM_PO}, the GSM can also be constructed using any solver capable of providing port-radiation and plane-wave scattering data.
+This paper provides a wrapper to demonstrate this capability through MATLAB--FEKO co-simulation \cite{ref_github}.

-Furthermore, the proposed framework accommodates a broad class of spherical environments, including arbitrarily layered media, radially varying uniaxial anisotropic materials, and even continuously inhomogeneous profiles.
-In most practical cases, the SSOs admit closed-form analytical expressions.
-When such expressions are unavailable, the governing differential equations are solved using robust numerical tools such as MATLAB's \texttt{ODE45}, ensuring both generality and numerical stability.
-All source codes and computational routines are openly provided to facilitate reproducibility and adaptation to other application domains \cite{ref_github}.

-To rigorously validate the proposed approach, a series of case studies are presented, covering all major categories of spherical media mentioned above.
-The impact of the spherical shell on the antenna's input matching, radiation characteristics, and bistatic radar cross section (RCS) is thoroughly examined.
-Excellent agreement is observed between our results, full-wave simulations (\eg using commercial software, FEKO), and problem-specific Green's function methods, while the proposed framework consistently achieves significantly greater computational efficiency.